AbakarS/Phishing-url/README.md

 - The **model** folder : **best_model.pkl** and **phishing_url_analyzer.py** (file used to train, choose the best model and save this model using the joblib library)

 2. The **test** folder contains :
-- **test_dataset.py** (this file is used to verify that the data is correctly loaded using the pytest test framework)
+- **test_dataset.py** : this file is used to verify that the data is correctly loaded using the pytest test framework
-- **test_phishing_url_analyzer.py** (this file verifies that the data is loaded correctly, the pipeline is defined, the parameters for model optimization are correctly configured, the model is optimized, and finally, its performance is evaluated while using the pytest testing framework)
+- **test_phishing_url_analyzer.py** : this file verifies that the data is loaded correctly, the pipeline is defined, the parameters for model optimization are correctly configured, the model is optimized, and finally, its performance is evaluated while using the pytest testing framework

+3. **poetry.lock** : stores the exact versions of my project's dependencies and their subdependencies.
+This ensures that every time someone installs my project, they get the exact same versions of libraries, which helps keep the environment consistent and reproducible.

+4. **pyproject.toml** : This file plays a crucial role in managing dependencies, configuring my project, and managing metadata.